mjkaufer/optparse-js/README.md

 OPTION FILTERS
 --------------
-Filters is a neat feature that let you filter option arguments.
-The OptionParser itself as already a set of built-in common filter's.
+Filters are a neat feature which let you filter option arguments.
+The OptionParser itself as already a set of built-in common filters.
 These are:

 - NUMBER, supports both decimal and hexadecimal numbers.
 - DATE, filters arguments that matches YYYY-MM-DD.